How to contact us for advice

 • What problems families most commonly face.

 This information is always anonymised.
 This means you can’t be identified.
-We share this kind of information with funders and government departments.
+In order to anonymise your information we process it under the basis of legitimate interests.
+We may share this anonymous information with funders and government departments.
 And publicly in Family Rights Group reports, articles and presentations, press releases, social media and blogs.
 The statistics also inform our policy research, campaigns, or other media work.

 Sharing information to help you further with your situation